Chlorine, Bromine & pH Testing in Pool Water

 The Phenol Red compound is used for pH testing, and DPD reagents are used for chlorine and bromine.

-Both DPD and phenol red can be obtained in tablet and liquid reagent form.
+Both DPD and Phenol Red reagents can be obtained in tablet and liquid form.
 Your field test kit is designed for use with one form or the other.
 Do not mix the different forms of testing.

 Garden State Labs periodically checks the accuracy of the tablet reagents which we use for our sampling and analysis.
-We have found the tablets to be accurate.
-Do not remove the tablets from the foil until testing, this would cause the tablets to rapidly age.
+We have found the tablets to be reliably accurate, provided they are not removed from their individual foil packet prior to use.

-We strongly recommend that tablets be used to get consistently accurate results
+We strongly recommend that tablets be used for both pH and disinfectant analyses to get consistently accurate results.